 BS: Ever had any strange fan encounters?

-he said he would drive, I was like, sweet. so we were going to Fridays, or I thought we were, until he changed his mind
+said he would drive, I was like, sweet. so we were going to Fridays, or I thought we were, until he changed his mind and said

-and said his uncle could cook really good steak, and I’m a sucker for steak, so he said “yeah I’ll just take you to my uncles
+his uncle could cook really good steak, and I’m a sucker for steak, so he said “yeah I’ll just take you to my uncles house”, I

-house”, I was like “uhhh you know I should probably pass”, he got all mad, cussed me out, and dropped me off at the
+was like “uhhh you know I should probably pass”, he got all mad, cussed me out, and dropped me off at the corner, like 10

 BS: Do you have any funny tour stories or embarrassing moments you would like to share?

-I’m walking inside and this old man opens the door for me, and I thank him and instead of walking in, I get stuck on
+walking inside and this old man opens the door for me, and I thank him and instead of walking in, I get stuck on something

-something and go to pull free, and my pants rip right up the front, keep in mind I was not wearing underwear, yeah.
-And
+and go to pull free, and my pants rip right up the front, keep in mind I was not wearing underwear, yeah.
+And there was a

 BS: What do you do in your spare time?